blex-max/apb-pileup-browser/MANUAL.md

 data for each read (e.g. mapping quality, leftmost alignment position, etc.) and provides a command line at which you can enter commands to query the reads or change the display.
 The display is navigated using simple arrow-key navigation.

+**`apb` displays all information in the TUI as 0-based half-open coordinates, matching the internal representation of htslib.
+The sole exception is the locus argument when starting `apb` from the command line, which is 1-based to match samtools view, and the representation of loci in VCF.**

 ## CLI Usage

 There are three modal subcommands available when starting `apb`.